pstaender/high-quality-low-size-image-for-kirby/README.md

-# Kirby Plugin: Converts images to low file size high quality images in webp and avif
+# Kirby plugin that converts images to low file-size and high-quality images in avif and webp

 ## Install